espressif/vscode-esp-idf-extension/docs/tutorial/install.md

   <img src="../../media/tutorials/setup/select-esp-idf.png" alt="Select ESP-IDF" width="950">
 </p>

-11. The user will see a page showing the setup progress status showing ESP-IDF download progress, ESP-IDF Tools download and install progress as well as the creation of a python virtual environment.
+11. You will see a page showing the setup progress status showing ESP-IDF download progress, ESP-IDF Tools download and install progress as well as the creation of a python virtual environment.

 <p>
   <img src="../../media/tutorials/setup/install-status.png" alt="Install status" width="950">
 </p>

-12. (OPTIONAL) If the user have chosen the **Advanced** option, after ESP-IDF is downloaded and extracted, select to either download ESP-IDF Tools or manually provide each ESP-IDF tool absolute path and required environment variables.
+12. (OPTIONAL) If you have chosen the **Advanced** option, after ESP-IDF is downloaded and extracted, select to either download ESP-IDF Tools or manually provide each ESP-IDF tool absolute path and required environment variables.
     > **NOTE:** Consider that `IDF_PATH` requires each ESP-IDF tool to be of the version described in `IDF_PATH`/tools/tools.json.
     > If it is desired to use a different ESP-IDF tool version, check [JSON Manual Configuration](../SETUP.md#JSON-Manual-Configuration)